Sudanese cuisine: Beverages

-The most popular drink is tap or bottled water, traditionally offered free of charge for anyone in large claypots in the streets.
+The most popular drink is tap or bottled water, traditionally offered free of charge for anyone in large clay pots in the streets.
 Strong coffee, sometimes served in Sudanese coffee pots called jabana, and black tea, often with milk, are also popular.
 These are sold in the streets by "tea ladies".
 Especially on hot days, traditional cold hibiscus tea, called karkadeh, is made in homes.

 Alcoholic beverages

 Historically, Sudan was one of the few predominantly Muslim countries that allowed traditional and Western alcoholic drinks.
 Men drank millet wine, sharbot (an alcoholic drink from fermented dates), and araqi.
 In the 20th century, some Sudanese were influenced by Europeans and began drinking whiskey and beer.

-In September 1983, former Sudanese President Gaafar Nimeiry enacted Sharia, marking the occasion by dumping alcohol into the Nile river.
+In September 1983, former Sudanese President Gaafar Nimeiry enacted sharia, marking the occasion by dumping alcohol into the Nile river.
 Since then, the purveying, consumption, and purchasing of alcohol has been banned in Sudan.
 Being lashed 40 times is the penalty for breaking the prohibition on alcohol.
-Nevertheless, araqi, an alcoholic gin made from dates, continued to be illegally brewed in defiance of Sharia.
+Nevertheless, araqi, an alcoholic gin made from dates, continued to be illegally brewed in defiance of sharia.
 In 2019, the Transitional Government passed a new law, allowing alcoholic beverages for non-Muslims.